Webpage created: May 04, 2020

 Webpage updated: May 04, 2020

-In 1889 the Milehouse Branch Post Office, which came within the control of the General Post Office at Westwell Street, Plymouth, at that time, was also a Money Order Office, a Savings Bank, and an Annuity and Insurance Office.
+In 1889 the Stoke Damerel Branch Post Office was also a Money Order Office, a Savings Bank, an Annuity and Insurance Office and a Telegraph Office.

-It was located at Milehouse in the shop belonging to Mr James Weeks.
+It was located at number 18 Tavistock Road, Stoke, Devonport, in the drapery shop belonging to the Misses Elizabeth Jeffery and Elizabeth Trant.

 Letters were collected at 8.45am, 11.15pm, 1.05pm, 2.25pm, 4.35pm, 6.30pm, 7.20pm and at 9.10pm.
 There was only one collection on a Sunday, at 6pm.

 Delivery of letters from the General Post Office at Fore Street, Devonport, commenced at 7am and then at 12 Midday, 3.15pm, 5.30pm and 8.30pm.
 On Sundays only the first delivery was made.